varsharamineni/Mitigating-Reasoning-LLM-Social-Bias/README.md

 The repository is organized into two main directories:

-- `BBQ/`: Contains the code and data for running experiments on the original English BBQ dataset.
+- `BBQ/`: Contains the code, dataset and results of running experiments on the English BBQ dataset.
-- `MBBQ/`: Contains the code and data for our multilingual extension of the BBQ benchmark, covering English, Spanish, Dutch, and Turkish.
+- `MBBQ/`: Contains the code, dataset and results of our multilingual extension of the BBQ benchmark, covering English, Spanish, Dutch, and Turkish.

 ## Setup and Installation